Start page

 Hypothetical Nostratic sound RZ: To the Problem of Rhotacism and Zetacism

 One of the puzzles of the Altaic languages is the nature of the phonetic correspondence r/l – š/s (z).
 This complex phenomenon assumes the existence of two groups of Turkic languages, differing as follows.
-Similar phonetically words of the same sense can have on the same position either the sounds r, l, or š, s, z.
+Similar phonetic words of the same sense can have on the same position either the sounds r, l, or š, s, z.
 For example, the name of a bull is pronounced öküz, ögüz in many Turkic languages, but Chuvash has văkăr.

 Accordingly, these groups are called by scholars r (l/r)-languages and z-languages.
 The latter are called also standard languages.
-At present the group of r-language consists of the Chuvash language at present, but it is assumed that other r-languages existed too.
-However, we can often find even among the z-languages that semantic near words of the same stem can have as the sound z, and the sound r on the same position .
+At present the group of r-language consists of the Chuvash language at present, but it is assumed that other r-languages existed earlier too.
+However, we can often find even among the z-languages that semantic near words of the same stem can have both the sound z, and the sound r on the same position.
 For example, the Turkic word semiz “fat" corresponds to the verb semir-“ to fatten, get fat, grow."
 In addition, some z-languages have r sound in the place where the other have z: Tur. yasa "law, statute" – Karachi džoruq «law», with Kaz., Uzbek. tezek, tizak "manure" – Gag. ders «the same».
-Thus, a there is no clear pattern of sound transformations in this matter.
+Thus, there is no clear pattern of sound transformations in this matter.

 The competent British specialist in Turkic philology, uniting l/r-languages into a single one, points to its peculiarities and difficulties of its research by such words:

-Our knowledge of l/r Turkish is so fragmentary and discontinuous that it is better not to attempt to trace its history in detail, remarking merely that the difference between l/r Turkish and standard languages was primarily in the pronunciation of certain sounds and probably only to a small extent in matters of word structure, grammar and vocabulary; what is said below about the general structure of standard Turkish is equally applicable to l/r Turkish (CLAUSON GERARD.
+Our knowledge of l/r Turkish is so fragmentary and discontinuous that it is better not to attempt to trace its history in detail, remarking merely that the difference between l/r Turkish and standard languages were primarily in the pronunciation of certain sounds and probably only to a small extent in matters of word structure, grammar, and vocabulary; what is said below about the general structure of standard Turkish is equally applicable to l/r Turkish (CLAUSON GERARD.
 2002: 44-45).

-The fact that in some cases, matches to the Hungarian words can be found only in the Mongolian language… has not really matter, as the ancient Turkic vocabulary is known to us, not in all full (GOMBOC ZOLTAN., 1985-1, )
+The fact that in some cases, matches to the Hungarian words can be found only in the Mongolian language… has not matter, as the ancient Turkic vocabulary is known to us, not in all full (GOMBOC ZOLTAN., 1985-1, )

 Chuv çěrě “a ring”, Turkm, Kasrach jüzük, etc. “a ring” – Mong dörü “a ring”.